jackie-dai/Project-1-Overhaul/Section7_MenuScreens/section7.md

 ## Win and Lose Screens

-Task: Create two more scenes, *WinScene* and *LoseScene*, that will show up when the win and lose conditions are met respectively.
+**Task 7.1: Create two more scenes, *WinScene* and *LoseScene*, that will show up when the win and lose conditions are met respectively.**

 {: .note}
-> Both scenes, at minimum, will have the same components as the *MainMenu* scene, so you can use the `Duplicate Scene` function to save some time.
-Make sure to change the components and rename the scene so that they are distinct from the main menu.
+> Both scenes, at minimum, will have the same components as the *MainMenu* scene, so you can duplicate the scenes to save some time.
+Make sure to change the components and rename the scene so that they are distinct from the main menu, and that you don't confuse yourself when hopping from scene to scene when you're editing.

 {: .important}
 > Below is the hex code for the solution.